josedeleon-analytics/melbourne-housing-dashboard-Tableau/README.md

 ## ✅ Conclusion
 This project successfully transforms the Melbourne Housing dataset into an interactive Tableau dashboard.
 By combining parameters, filters, and dynamic fields, users can analyze how property prices vary by type, region, land size, distance to the center, and over time.

-The result is a powerful tool that demonstrates **Tableau storytelling, real estate analytics, and interactive reporting skills**, directly applicable to real-world decision-making in real estate investment, planning, and pricing strategy.
+The result is a powerful tool that demonstrates Tableau storytelling, real estate analytics, and interactive reporting skills, directly applicable to real-world decision-making in real estate investment, planning, and pricing strategy.

 ---